Yw4rf/yw4rf-blog/src/content/posts/CyberDefenders/TheCrime/thecrime.md

 ---
-title: "CyberDefenders: The Crime - Mobile Forensics with ALEAPP to Reconstruct a Crime Timeline"
+title: "The Crime - Mobile Forensics with ALEAPP to Reconstruct a Crime Timeline"
 tags:
   - CyberDefenders
   - DFIR